-In~\cref{fig:crop_fig}, we provide two motivating examples to illustrate a limitation in multimodal LLMs that we will study in this paper in more detail.
-In these examples, we ask BLIP2 (FlanT5XL)~\cite{li2023blip}, the state-of-the-art multimodal LLM in zero-shot VQA, two questions about relatively small objects in the image, \ie, questions concerning \textit{visual details}.
-In the absence of any prior empirical evidence, it is reasonable to assume that the BLIP2 accuracy is not significantly affected by the size of the question's visual subject because of the large representational capacity of multimodal LLMs and their pretraining on a large variety of images containing objects of various sizes.
-In~\cref{fig:crop_fig} (left), we observe that initially the model does not recognize the existence of a small street sign and assigns lower probability to the correct answer; however, zooming into the image towards the street sign gradually increases the probability assigned to the correct answer, suggesting that the model gradually perceives more and more relevant details of the street sign.
-In~\cref{fig:crop_fig} (right), we observe further evidence of this limitation in perceiving visual details.
-The model initially predicts \textit{white} as the type of the bird; however, when we zoom into the image towards the bird via visual cropping, without changing the question in any way, we observe that the model gradually assigns higher probability to the correct bird type of \textit{egret}, suggesting that the model was not making a semantic error of misunderstanding what \textit{type} means, neither was it confused about where to look, rather it was unable to perceive sufficient details to discriminate egret from other white birds, which is enabled by visual cropping.
-This observation is particularly surprising since the visual encoding in BLIP2 is not theoretically restricted in its visual resolution and therefore should be able to perceive the traffic sign and recognize the bird type regardless of their relative visual sizes.
+In~\cref{fig:crop_fig}, we provide three motivating examples to illustrate a limitation in MLLMs that we will study in this paper in more detail.
+In these examples, we ask BLIP-2 FlanT5$_\mathrm{XL}$~\cite{li2023blip}, a state-of-the-art MLLM in zero-shot VQA, three questions about relatively small objects in the image,~\ie, questions concerning \textit{small visual details}.
+In the absence of any prior empirical evidence, one might reasonably believe that the accuracy is not significantly affected by the size of the question's visual subject because of the large representational capacity of MLLMs and their pretraining on a large variety of images containing objects of various sizes.
+Contrary to this belief, in~\cref{fig:crop_fig} (left), we observe that initially the model does not recognize the existence of a small street sign and assigns a lower probability to the correct answer; however, zooming into the image towards the street sign gradually increases the probability assigned to the correct answer, suggesting that the model gradually perceives more and more relevant details of the street sign.
+Similarly, in~\cref{fig:crop_fig} (middle), we observe further evidence of this limitation in perceiving visual details.
+The model initially predicts \textit{white} as the type of the bird; however, when we zoom into the image towards the bird via visual cropping, without changing the question in any way, we observe that the model gradually assigns higher probability to the correct bird type of \textit{egret}, suggesting that the model was not making a semantic error of misunderstanding what \textit{type} means, rather it was unable to perceive sufficient details to discriminate egret from other white birds, which is mitigated by visual cropping.
+Similarly, in~\cref{fig:crop_fig} (right), we observe that the model’s initial answer is not entirely irrelevant (ama), suggesting that the model knows where to look based on the question but cannot perceive small visual details, which is again mitigated by visual cropping.
+This observation is particularly surprising since the visual encoding in BLIP-2 is theoretically not restricted in its visual resolution and therefore should be able to perceive the traffic sign, recognize the bird type, and read text regardless of their relative visual sizes.